snicckers/ardiuno-motor-balancing/README.md

 # ardiuno-motor-balancing-robot
- A script for an Arduino Uno that balances an arm using a motor
+A motor is placed on the end of a long arm.
+It is controlled by a simple PID loop.
+The controller is an Arduino Uno, the instrument is an MPU6050.